Deep Space Homer: Plot

-At the Springfield Nuclear Power Plant, Homer Simpson believes he will win the Worker of the Week award; it is a union requirement that every employee gets the prize and Homer is the only plant employee who has never won.
-Instead, Mr. Burns, Homer's boss, gives the award to an inanimate carbon rod.
+At the Springfield Nuclear Power Plant, Homer believes he will win the Worker of the Week award; it is a union requirement that every employee gets the prize at least once and Homer is the only plant employee who has never won.
+Instead, Mr. Burns gives the award to an inanimate carbon rod.
 Homer thinks no one respects him, and watches television to lighten his mood.
 Suddenly, the remote breaks and the TV is stuck on a telecast of a Space Shuttle launch, which Homer finds boring.
-Later on at Moe's Tavern, he prank calls NASA to complain.
-NASA subsequently decides to send an average Joe to space to improve their Nielsen ratings and they choose Homer.
-But when they first approach Homer, he believes he is in trouble and blames the prank call on barfly Barney Gumble.
-After they invite Barney to participate in a space launch, Homer tells NASA the truth and they agree to train both of them.
+Meanwhile, NASA decides to send an average Joe to space to improve their Nielsen ratings, and pick Homer after he calls NASA to complain about the telecast.
+When two NASA officials approach Homer the next day, he believes he is in trouble and blames the prank call on Barney.
+After they invite Barney to participate in a space launch, Homer tells the officials the truth; the officials decide to train both Homer and Barney.

 At Cape Canaveral, Homer and Barney compete in training exercises.
 While under NASA's alcohol ban, a sober Barney develops superior skills and is chosen to fly with Buzz Aldrin and Race Banyon.
 After toasting with a non-alcoholic drink, Barney reverts to alcoholism and leaves via a jetpack.
-Homer is selected as Barney's replacement, but he grows nervous and runs away during the preparations for takeoff.
-Marge encourages him to take advantage of the opportunity, and he rejoins the launch; it receives good television ratings.
+Homer is selected as Barney's replacement; the launch receives good television ratings.

 Homer smuggles a bag of potato chips aboard the shuttle, and opens it upon reaching space.
-Because of the weightlessness in space, the chips disperse and threaten to clog the instruments.
+The chips disperse and threaten to clog the instruments.
 While eating them, Homer breaks an ant farm, and the ants destroy the navigation system.
-During his broadcast of the space mission, newscaster Kent Brockman erroneously believes the ants are giant aliens set to enslave Earth.
-Musician James Taylor, who was singing over the radio, suggests they blow the ants out the hatch.
+James Taylor, hired to sing to the astronauts through mission control, suggests they blow the ants out the hatch, having used a similar technique when Art Garfunkel visited Taylor at his vineyard.
 Homer fails to put on his harness and is nearly blown into space, grabbing on to the hatch handle.
 The hatch handle bends, preventing it from fully closing.
-While defending himself from a furious Race, Homer grabs a carbon rod and inadvertently uses it to seal the hatch.
+While defending himself from a furious Race Banyon, Homer grabs a carbon rod and inadvertently uses it to seal the hatch.
 The shuttle returns safely to Earth, landing at a press convention.
-Although Buzz calls Homer a hero, the press only acknowledges the carbon rod; it appears on a Time cover and receives a ticker-tape parade.
+Although Buzz calls Homer a hero, the press only acknowledges the carbon rod.
 Despite this, Homer's family still celebrates him as a hero.